The Turn Of The Month Trading Strategy (End Of Month Effect)

 Consumer staples are good trading stocks which we frequently make strategies in for our subscribers to the monthly Trading Edges.

 But how do the consumer staples perform during the last and first day of the month?
-We test by using FDFAX, Fidelity’s consumer staples fund:
+We test by using XLP, the ETF that tracks consumer staples:

 The turn of the month/end of month seasonality in Brazilian stocks